Perfectly fluffy Apple Cinnamon Streusel Pancakes – this buttery cinnamon streusel topping makes the ultimate fall breakfast!

 I waited patiently – okay, not so patiently…. – for September 1st to share the first apple recipe of the season.
 I was thisclose to posting it last week.
 But now it is officially September and I’m not waiting another minute to celebrate this delectable time of year.

-Fall is coming everyone, embrace it.cinnamon streusel and it is finger-lickin’ good.
+Have you ever seen a more beautiful disaster than this messy stack of pancakes??
+That gloppy stuff oozing out between the layers and slathered all over the top is cinnamon streusel and it is finger-lickin’ good.
 I almost wish I could skip the fork altogether and just grab that stack of pancakes like a 6-decker sandwich and dig in, face first.

 But oh the things my mother would say…